albertaillet/vnca/README.md

-# Re-implemnetation of Variational Neural Cellular Automata [1]
+# Re-implemenetation of Variational Neural Cellular Automata [1]

 The repository contains code for the reproduction of the results from "Variational Neural Cellular Automata" [1].